deancochran/sveltekit-starter-pack/src/posts/the-marathon.md

 An early spring or fall race no longer guarantees a cool race day, as many runners prefer.
 Of course, weather is an uncontrollable factor, but you can look at the weather from the last three to four years of a specific race to get a sense of the typical forecast.

-<P style="text-align: center;">The heat may increase the amount of oxygen we need since more blood flow is redirected to cool our bodies in warm weather.</P>
+> The heat may increase the amount of oxygen we need since more blood flow is redirected to cool our bodies in warm weather.

 ## Fundamental Training Concepts